 Magic And How It Ruins Everything

 Magic, by definition, breaks the rules.
 In lore, it is described as literally changing reality around it, not to mention the fact it fries tech constantly.
 There are a lot of skills dedicated to magic – possibly, too many.
 And yet, it’s supposed to be extremely rare and barely ever encountered.
-Magic is a whole mess of paradox.

 Players who gravitate towards magic will probably find all sorts of ways to bend and break the rules, but this shouldn’t be immediately discouraged.
 After all, that is the point of magic.
 Creative players can find ways of using illusions to hide groups or smuggled goods, take over the mind of enemy pilots to try to crash their ships, or most egregious of all, intentionally use the magical disruption of technology to their advantage.
 But creative players with the right skills can do the same with technology: they can disguise panels with the stealth skill, they can use hacking to take over a pilot’s ship console, and of course they could just launch an EMP.
 There is only one rule to keep in mind when it comes to magic-abusing players: is their fun interfering with everyone else’s fun?
 If the answer is yes, then you could consider intervening.